Audreykacur/SoftwareEngineering/lectureChapter2.md

 	-  unit : test each method/ unit or function (automated: write code to test code; write a function that solves a quadratic equation and use the method to see if the result is correct; test how ever many times that you need to hit all the solution possibilities)
 	- acceptance : test each use case
 	- load : test non functional requirements (simulate 10,000 users; use the user to test the system under a heavy load)
-	- usability : test tests the user interface (design a user inteerface so it is intuative; so you can usee the interface withhout 					  training; how difficult is it for a user to complete a simple task)
+	- usability : test tests the user interface (design a user interface so it is intuative; so you can use the interface without 					  training; how difficult is it for a user to complete a simple task)

 • One week before the end of iteration, ask the team if the original iteration goals can be met. o If not, de-scope the iteration and put some goals back on the “to do” list.